 SAISD Mobile App

-The purpose of this document is to clarify the Jefferson/Longfellow Middle Years Programme (MYP) Language Policy.
+The purpose of this document is to clarify the Longfellow Middle Years Programme (MYP) Language Policy.
 Our schools are committed to supporting multilingualism to increase intercultural understanding and international-mindedness as well as support students from various cultural and linguistic backgrounds.
-This policy applies to both schools and is to be communicated to, and understood by, all continuing and new teachers, students, parents, and administrators.
+This policy is to be communicated to, and understood by, all continuing and new teachers, students, parents, and administrators.

 Through the exploration of language, students become communicators in our multilingual world.
 In every year of the MYP, language education occurs with the understanding that students bring their unique cultural backgrounds with them to school.
 To meet students where they are, we endeavor to honor the mother-tongue of our students from different backgrounds in order to respect and learn about different cultures.
 We provide those with little or no English the opportunity to learn our language through the English Language Learning program on campus.
 Additionally, we differentiate instruction to meet the needs of individual students.
 To maintain cultural identity, however, we encourage families to continue to speak, read, and write in their mother-tongue.